-- (i) our future performance and operating results; - (ii) our future operating plans; - (iii) our liquidity and capital resources; and - (iv) our legal proceedings
+- (i) our future performance and operating results; - (ii) our future operating plans; - (iii) our liquidity and capital resources; and - (iv) our financial condition, accounting policies and management judgments.

 Investors and prospective investors are cautioned that any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties, and that actual results may differ materially from those projected in the forward-looking statements as a result of various factors.
 The factors that might cause such differences include, among others, the risk factors set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Forward-Looking Information" of our most recent Annual Report on Form 10-K and the following: